-Please see below for a look at the 2023 Constellation Forum Speakers.
-Check back for updates as they are announced!
+Please see below for the 2023 Constellation Forum Speakers.

 As the EVP and Chief Strategy Officer for Health and Life Sciences globally at Salesforce, LaShonda Anderson-Williams partners with customers and partners to enable tangible impact in the health and life sciences industry through innovation, empowerment, and digital transformation.
 She is responsible for developing and executing the Global HLS Industry Strategy, Vision, and Go To Market for a $3B+ portfolio.